mattermost/docs/source/install/config-proxy-nginx.rst

 On RHEL 7: ``sudo touch /etc/nginx/conf.d/mattermost``

-3. Open the file ``/etc/nginx/sites-available/mattermost`` as root in a text editor and replace its contents, if any, with the following lines.
+3. Open the file ``/etc/nginx/sites-available/mattermost`` as *root* user in a text editor and replace its contents, if any, with the following lines.
 Make sure that you use your own values for the Mattermost server IP address and FQDN for *server_name*.

 On RHEL 7, open the file ``/etc/nginx/conf.d/mattermost``.

   .. code-block:: none